cent0s/sysadmin_code/README.md

 # sysadmin_code
-Storage some codes about system administrator task Welcome to this branch where i save esstials code which importance to my work.
+This branch where i can save all essentials code for my job.
-Thanks